TBozz35/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script that prints the absolute path name of the current working directory.
+This script dsplayscurrent directory contents in a long format